 Do students ever get a “say” in your classroom?
 Of course you need to make most decisions, but there must be some things you could leave up to them – whether it’s what color chalk you use today or how long they practice a specific activity.

 Kids tune out because they feel like their ideas don’t matter.
 Show them their opinions are important and they’ll pay better attention and speak up more in class.

 There will always be some unreachable student who won’t respond, even with these efforts.
 But if you give these a try, you may be presently surprised at the previously unreachable students who just might join in!

 How do you encourage participation in your class?
+In what ways did you discover how to motivate students?
 Share in the comments section!